 Much of our production supplier base is in China, so we have a particular focus in that area.
-The Corporate Information Transparency Index, developed by the Institute of Public and Environmental Affairs (IPE) and NRDC, evaluates the environmental practices of global brands’ supply chains in China.
-In 2019, HP ranked #10 among global IT companies and #40 overall, of 438 brands assessed.
-On the Supply Chain Climate Action Index, developed by IPE and CDP, HP ranked #9 of 440 brands.
+The Corporate Information Transparency Index, developed by the Institute of Public & Environmental Affairs (IPE) and NRDC, evaluates the environmental practices of global brands’ supply chains in China.
+In 2021, HP ranked #7 among global IT companies and #31 overall, of more than 600 brands assessed.
+On the Supply Chain Climate Action Transparency Index, developed by IPE and CDP, HP ranked #15 of about 680 brands.

 During 2021, we continued encouraging our suppliers to submit inventories of substances released through IPE’s public pollutant release and transfer register system, and cross-checked supplier sites representing 95% of our spend against IPE’s public database of environmental violations.